-Shawna is a sophomore Political Science and English double major.
+Shawna is a junior Political Science and English double major.
 Her obsessions include puppies, education and theater.
 She is the self-described "mom who cares too much" of the friend group, which has transitioned well into her position as New Member Chairman.
 "I want to make a substantial difference for new member's experience," she said, "by making everyone comfortable with our chapter and clearly communicate everything our chapter does-which is a lot."

 - Email: email@example.com

-Kate is a sophomore Media and Journalism major with a concentration in Advertising and Art History minor.
+Kate is a junior Media and Journalism major with a concentration in Advertising and Art History minor.
 Her loves include perusing art museums, Vine compilations and golden-doodle puppies.
 In her friend group, she plays the fun, outspoken, but overall hilarious aunt role.
 "If I could sum up in a few words why I joined Kappa," she said, "I would say sisterhood, community, acceptance, fun and, of course, Chef Jo's Salmon."

 - Email: firstname.lastname@example.org

-Grace is a junior Quantitative Biology and Women and Gender Studies double major.
+Grace is a senior Quantitative Biology and Women and Gender Studies double major.
 She's a lover of podcasts, caramel iced coffee and volunteering at TABLE, a local nonprofit that provides food aid to local hungry children.
 "When I came to UNC," she said, "I thought I wasn't the 'sorority type,' but as time went on, I kept meeting more Kappas in my classes, and they were all very funny and genuine people.
 I was looking for a place where I could come and be comfortable, so that's what made me decide to go through recruitment."

 - Email: firstname.lastname@example.org